vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_3.md

 };
 ```

 This is the function called from our grammar file to set the flags.
-We call `cfg_process_flag` to do the actual flag setting.
+Because we have the flag handlers, we can use `cfg_process_flag` to do all the actual flag setting.
 ```
 gboolean
 ordered_parser_process_flag(LogParser *s, const gchar *flag)